Schedule an Online Course

 Use the Online Crosslist Form to schedule a group of equivalent and interchangeable online courses.
 With each crosslisted group, there is a "home department."
 A home department is the academic unit responsible for submitting crosslist forms and ensuring identical scheduling of all participating sections.
 Obtain signatures from the chairs of all departments that will be involved in the crosslist group before submitting the Online Crosslist Form to Online Scheduling.
 The home department submits any schedule revision requests for the crosslisted courses using an Online Scheduling Form.
 A signed crosslist form is required every year for interdepartmental crosslist groups that rolled over from the previous year to maintain the crosslisted courses on the schedule.
-Some online courses are crosslisted per the UNM Catalog, requiring submission of a crosslist form with every scheduling request.
+Some online courses are crosslisted per the UNM Catalog, requiring the submission of a crosslist form with every scheduling request.

 |Online Crosslist Form||Crosslist sections|